LiorSinai/liorsinai.github.io/_posts/2024-03-21-radix-tree.md

     - Or the node is a leaf (has no children).
     - Or all the letters are matched.

-Here is the full agorithm in code:
+Here is the full algorithm in code:
 {%highlight julia %}
 function Base.get(root::RadixTreeNode, key::AbstractString)
     node = root